 When you schedule a job interview, be sure to confirm the interview location, as well as the date and time.
-I've heard from job seekers who didn't have an accurate address and ended up missing their job interview.
+We've heard from job seekers who didn't have an accurate address and ended up missing their job interview.

 We've also heard from applicants who didn't write down the correct time and even from someone who got the day wrong.
 Showing up on the wrong day is embarrassing and will make you seem disorganized and unprofessional.

 Check the Interview Details

 Confirm, with the person scheduling the interview, the street address, the floor, and the suite if it's in a large office building.
 Also, confirm which department you are interviewing with and who you are going to meet.
 (Bring enough copies of your resume for each person.)